Calculating wage tax/national insurance contributions

 Tables: when you do not make use of automated payroll records

 If you do not make use of automated payroll records you can use calculation instructions for the calculation of wage tax/national insurance contributions.
-You can check the tables for 2025, 2024, 2023, 2022, 2021 and 2020 using the tool Loonbelastingtabellen vanaf 2020 zoeken (Find payroll tax tables from 2020 onwards, only available in Dutch).
+You can check the tables for 2026, 2025, 2024, 2023, 2022 and 2021 using the tool Loonbelastingtabellen 2026 t/m 2021 vinden (Find payroll tax tables from 2021 onwards, only available in Dutch).

 For the wage tax/national insurance contributions there are these tables: